Adolfho Romero

 About My Journey

 My commitment to this work has been shaped through years of oral history fieldwork alongside communities across the United States, particularly in the Deep South.
-From documenting Black resistance in the Mississippi Delta to collaborating with Indigenous leaders through the Doris Duke Oral History Project, I’ve seen how storytelling and memory preserve dignity and challenge systems of oppression.
-These experiences continue to guide my approach to labor scholarship—one that is grounded in collective memory, accountable to the communities I study, and committed to amplifying the voices of those historically excluded from power.
+From documenting Black resistance in the Mississippi Delta to collaborating with Indigenous leaders through the Doris Duke Oral History Project, I have seen how storytelling and memory preserve dignity and challenge systems of oppression.
+These experiences continue to guide my approach to labor scholarship, one that is grounded in collective memory, accountable to the communities I study, and focused on amplifying the voices of those historically excluded from power.

 Contact